Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Experiments

 \subsection{Embedding Table for Natural Language Processing (NLP)}

-We continue to validate our rank-adaptive tensorized training with a sentiment classification task from~\cite{khrulkov2019tensorized}.
+We continue to validate our algorithm with a sentiment classification task from~\cite{khrulkov2019tensorized}.
 Like many NLP models, the first layer is a large embedding table.
 Embedding tables are a promising target for tensor compression because their required input dimension equals the number of unique tokens in the input dataset (i.e. number of vocabulary words, number of users).
 Tensor decomposition can enforce weight sharing and dramatically reduce the parameter count of these models.
 Recent work in tensorized neural networks has applied the TTM format to compress large embedding tables with a high ratio~\cite{khrulkov2019tensorized}.
 We replicate a sentiment classification model on the IMDB dataset from their work.
 The neural network model consists of an embedding table with dimension $25,000\times 256$, two bidirectional LSTM layers with hidden unit size 128, and a fully-connected layer with 256 hidden units.
-Following the benchmark model in~\cite{khrulkov2019tensorized} we do not tensorize these layers.
+Following the setting in~\cite{khrulkov2019tensorized} we do not tensorize these layers.
 Dropout masks are applied to the output of each layer except the last.
+Exact tensor dimensions are given in Table 3 of Appendix D.

-We test all four tensor formats and both tensor priors on the sentiment classification problem.
-The tensor dimensions and maximum ranks used to compress the embedding table are given in Table ~\ref{table: embedding design}.
-We use a lower number of dimensions and a lower maximum rank for the Tucker model to avoid a large-size core tensor $\ten{G}$.
+We test all methods on the sentiment classification problem.
+The tensor dimensions and maximum ranks used to compress the embedding table are given in the supplementary material.
 The outcomes of our experiments are reported in Table~\ref{table: embedding results}.
 Compared with all other tensor approaches, our methods (ARD-LU and ARD-HC) have achieved the best compression ratio for all tensor formats at little to no accuracy cost.
 The TTM format outperforms all other models (including the baseline uncompressed model) in terms of accuracy, though we note that the CP model performs well despite its extremely low parameter number.